Luke Stricklin

 Luke Stricklin (born December 21, 1982) is an American country music singer and songwriter.
 He is from Arkadelphia, Arkansas.
 He has a single "American by God's Amazing Grace," which he originally wrote and recorded in Baghdad, Iraq with J.R.
 Schultz.
 It tells of their experiences fighting in the Iraq War.
 Stricklin signed with Pacific-Time Records.
-Luke is a 2001 graduate from Van Buren High School, and attended Arkadelphia Public Schools until his senior year, when his mother, Sheila Harrington and step-father, Patrick Harrington, moved to Van Buren.
-Luke currently resides in Rudy, Arkansas with his wife, Tommie Sue Stricklin (born March 10, 1990) and daughter.
+Luke is a 2001 graduate from Van Buren High School.